Homebirth

 Following your baby’s birth, I encourage you to spend a minimum of two weeks cocooned at home, dedicating this brief but precious time to resting, nourishing your body, bonding with your baby, and establishing breastfeeding/lactation.
 Four to six weeks of postpartum rest is optimal—the traditional “cuarentena.”

-To help facilitate this cocooning time, I provide your follow-up care in your home 24-36 hours after your birth, and then again at 3 days, 1 week, 2 weeks, and 6 weeks—more frequently as needed.
+To help facilitate this, I provide your follow-up care in your home 24 hours after your birth, and then again at 3 days, 1 week, 2 weeks, and 6 weeks—more frequently as needed.

 These postpartum visits are an hour long and include: